filafb/async-algo/02.tuesday_6-2/problem_prompt.md

 # Interviewer Prompt

+_Feel free to share the prompt with the interviewee:_ https://repl.it/@FiladelfoBraz/Dictionary-Word-Finder#index.js

 Given an alphabetical array of dictionary entries and a word to search for, find that word's definition (if it exists).
 A dictionary entry is just a string where the word's name appears first, followed by ` - [definition]`.

 **It's totally fine to share the example below with the interviewee so they can understand the input example**